CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

     # use this template, customize it
     cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template vagrant_cluster_launch.json
-    # launch, use the correct command line args for your cloud environment, see docs above and the README for SeqWare-Vagrant
+    # launch, use the correct command line args for your cloud environment, see docs above and the README for Bindle
     perl vagrant_cluster_launch.pl --use-openstack

 ### Cluster With BWA Workflow